Was Javi Marroquin’s Baby’s Gender Accidentally Revealed On Instagram? ‘Teen Mom 2’ Dad Addresses Girl Rumors

 Days after the Teen Mom 2 dad shocked fans by revealing that Lauren Comeau is expecting his second child, and sporting a huge baby bump just two months after their reconciliation was confirmed, OK!
 Magazine shared a report in which they revealed that Marroquin may have accidentally confirmed his child’s gender on Instagram.

 “Am I blind or seeing some sort of pink smoke?
-Girl?!?,” an Instagram user asked Marroquin after he shared a photo of himself and Comeau days ago.
+Girl?!?” an Instagram user asked Marroquin after he shared a photo of himself and Comeau days ago.

 In the photo in question, something pink or purple was visible on the left side as Marroquin was seen giving Comeau a loving kiss behind it.
 Also in the photo was a series of sonogram photos held by the mother-to-be.